 Often food intolerances cause bloating, weight gain, fluid retention, sore stomach, irritable bowel and malnutrition.

 You may have celiac disease; your doctor can test for gluten intolerance.
 If so, avoid all gluten in your diet.

 You may have issues with high histamine foods or high salicylate foods which should be fixed by the leaky gut diet.
-Histamines cause rashes, hayfever, asthma, hives, tight muscles and puffy face and red eyes.
-Salicylates cause red ears, hyperactive behaviour, frequent urination, asthma, rashes.
+Histamines cause rashes, hayfever, asthma, hives, tight muscles, and puffy face and red eyes.
+Salicylates cause red ears, hyperactive behaviour, frequent urination, asthma, and rashes.

 Vitamin and Mineral Supplement

 If you have been eating a high sugar and refined carbohydrate diet, commonly called an empty calorie diet and/or have food intolerances and leaky gut you will need a good vitamin and mineral supplement.
 Your mineral levels will be quite depleted and contribute to some of the symptoms of Fibromyalgia.
 Choose a vitamin and mineral supplement that includes the trace vitamins and minerals.
 You can get your major vitamins and minerals from your new nutrient-dense diet.

 Sometimes a magnesium and potassium deficiency is present, this will cause tight muscles and will also cause muscle cramps.
 If you get muscle cramps I suggest you take some magnesium and potassium tablets until the muscle cramps stop.